coagulant/copydog/docs/index.rst

     While Redmine can handle thousands of issues painlessly, Trello is simply not suited for that amount of cards per board.
 I recommend using ``tracker_id`` or ``fixed_version_id`` filters to make better use of Trello.

+By default copydog polls servers every minute.
+Is not a big burden for external APIs and sufficient to stay up to date.
+If it doesn't suite your needs, feel free to change the beat frequency under ``copydog`` section in config (it's called ``beat`` and is measured in seconds between polls.

 Running copydog